capitaoananas/Scroll-Dial/README.md

 # Scroll-Dial
 A scroll dial using the AS5600 sensor and a small macropad for ajusting stuff like functionality

+## Features

+- Smooth and very accurate scrolling up to 0.08°
+- AS5600L sensor
+- Wireless
+- Macropad for more functionality
 # BOM

 | Part             | Quantity | Price  | Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | Notes     |